junobuild/emulator/README.md

 A local emulator suite to build and test [Juno]'s satellites locally.

-> ⚠️ Please note that this project is currently a temporary solution and does not reflect the final form of our objectives.
-We have several scenarios in mind to ensure a seamless local developer experience, which are included in our roadmap.
+> ⚠️ This project was a temporary solution and is now deprecated.
 >
-> Therefore, please keep in mind that this repository is solely a temporary workaround and may be subject to breaking changes.
+> Use [Juno Docker](https://github.com/junobuild/juno-docker) for local dApp development and E2E tests.

 ## Installation